 Soak up the sights of Tuscany

-Our Italian escapade begins at our dedicated Departure Office in London St Pancras, where we meet our group and Tour Manager.
+Our Italian escapade begins at our dedicated Departure Office in London St Pancras, where you meet your group and Tour Manager.
 Here, we board the Eurostar to Paris, where we change trains and continue by rail into Italy.
 We overnight in Turin, where we enjoy dinner in our hotel this evening.

 After breakfast this morning, you have some free time to discover Turin under your own steam.
 The collection of busy piazzas and iconic Baroque buildings are a delight to explore.
 This afternoon, we continue our journey to the Tuscan countryside.
 The Villa San Paolo is our charming base in Tuscany.
 Located within sight of the UNESCO World Heritage village of San Gimignano, Villa San Paolo combines an authentic rural Tuscan atmosphere with superb country views and contemporary 4-Star accommodation.
 The rest of your day is free.